0xCyrildev/0xcyrildev/README.md

 ## What I'm curious about right now

-Cross-chain systems that decouple signing from settlement — threshold-signature architectures, MPC coordination, and where the failure modes hide when a system doesn't have single-chain liveness assumptions to lean on.
+Cross-chain systems that decouple signing from settlement, threshold-signature architectures, MPC coordination, and where the failure modes hide when a system doesn't have single-chain liveness assumptions to lean on.
 It's the same question as everything else I work on: what does this system assume is always true, and what happens the one time it isn't.

 ---